 It is not falls or avalanches that are dangerous when climbing Kilimanjaro; rather, it is acute mountain sickness.
 The summit of Kilimanjaro is 19,341 feet, which really puts pressure on your body.
 It is steep most of the time and, therefore, leads to quick altitude gain that can easily result in AMS.
 Some signs include headaches, nausea, dizziness, and fatigue.
 In some instances, HAPE or HACE might occur which are very dangerous and require the hiker to descend immediately.

-For detailed view on altitude sickness, read our blog Acute Mountain Sickness and Preventive Measures
+For a detailed view of altitude sickness, read our blog Acute Mountain Sickness and Preventive Measures

-Advice: To avoid this, ensure that you take a longer route that will enable your body get adapted to the new environment.
+Advice: To avoid this, ensure that you take a longer route that will enable your body to adapt to the new environment.
 The longer you train, the better your body is adapted for the day on the mountain without suffering from severe soreness or exhaustion.

 Weather Conditions: Unpredictable and Harsh

 One of the remarkable characteristics of the climate on Kilimanjaro is that it can change in the blink of an eye.
 One time, you are hiking with the sun shining, and then you find yourself struggling with heavy winds, rain, or even snow.
-High altitudes are characterized by cold climates since temperatures can drop well below the freezing point.
+Cold climates characterize high altitudes since temperatures can drop well below the freezing point.
 Although these conditions are not quite severe enough to be dangerous, such as frostbite, this makes the climb a bit more demanding.
 Learn about Climate Zones of Mount Kilimanjaro, Click Here

 Advice: Pack light clothing and also heavy clothing depending on the region you are visiting because weather can change from warm to cold and you will need rain gear.